The Black Colt: Czech Republic

 In a Moravian tale collected by Beneš Method Kulda and Jan Soukop with the title Zahradníček Strupáček ("The Scabby Gardener"), a peasant has a childless wife, a mare with no foal, and a tree on his garden that does not yield fruit.
 He complains to the tree that if it does not bear fruit, he will burn it.
 When he turns again, there are two apples on the tree.
 He takes the apples and gives one to his wife, while the other drops on the ground and rolls to the stables, where his mare eats it.
 A son is born to the man, while a foal is born to the mare.
 The boy, named Janeček, becomes friends with the foal and they talk to each other.
 Years later, while the man is away on business, Janeček's mother has an affair with a Jew, and together they plan to kill the boy: first, they try to poison his food; next, they give him a garment laced with poison.
 With the foal's warnings, Janeček avoid the danger.
 Finally, his father goes back home, and his wife spins a story that their son is only interested in playing with the horse instead of going to school, and issues an ultimatum: either the horse is sold, or she will leave him.
 Janeček visits his friend in the stables, and sees that he has not touched his food.
 The horse answers that the boy's father is readying a rifle to shoot him, but Janeček can save the horse: he is to ask for a last ride around the yard.
 Janeček follows the horse's instructions and gallops away from home into the forest, where they stop by a fountain.
 The horse asks Janeček to wash his mane with water from the fountain; and it becomes gold.
-Janeček also washes his hair in the fountain and his also turns of a golden colour.
-The horse advises Janeček to find work as a gardener to the king, while he will stay by a neaby cave.
+Janeček also washes his hair in the fountain and his also turns to a golden colour.
+The horse advises Janeček to find work as a gardener to the king, while he will stay by a nearby cave.
 Janeček arrives at the castle and is hired as their gardener, but he is mocked as having scab due to the cap he wears on his head.
-One day, while he is at the garden, he takes of his cap to comb his hair, and the king's youngest daughter sees him and falls in love with the boy.
+One day, while he is at the garden, he takes off his cap to comb his hair, and the king's youngest daughter sees him and falls in love with the boy.
 Later, the king's elder daughters find suitable grooms for themselves, while the youngest expresses her wishes to marry the gardener.
 The king berates his daughter and threatens to banish him, to which the princess retorts she wil simply join him.
 Back to Janeček, on a Sunday, he dons princely clothes to go to church, where the king is, then returns to the cave where he left his horse and goes back to working in castle gardens.
 The king consents to his daughter's marriage to the gardener, and they move out to a small cottage.
 Later, war breaks out, and Janeček rides into battle with his knightly garments to defend his father-in-law's kingdom.
 After the battle, Janeček prepares to leave the battlefield, but the king tries to keep him there and accidentally stabs him in the leg.
 The king then returns to the castle for a grand feast, and goes to visit his daughter in their small cottage.
 Once there, he sees an ornately decorated house with gold and jewels, and his son-in-law, the gardener, with a leg injury.
 The king realizes the gardener was the knight and that he made a mistake.
 At the end of the tale, Janeček becomes king.
 The horse then asks him to cut off its head.
 Reluctantly, Janeček obeys his orders: the horse becomes a dove and flies to the sky.